 2.1.2 Vietnamese T&A industry

 In the global value chain, the Vietnamese T&A industry has performed outstandingly well since it began to engage in the global apparel markets in the late 1990s (Nadvi et al., 2004).
-On the list of the top global apparel exporters, Vietnam jumped to the fifth position in 2016 from the twenty-first position in 2000 (Lien Hoa, 2016; Thu Hien Doan, 2016; Vietrade, 2017) and has remained its high position until now (Dan Thanh, 2019).
+On the list of the top global apparel exporters, Vietnam jumped to the fifth position in 2016 from the twenty-first position in 2000 (Vietrade, 2017) and has remained its high position until now (Dan Thanh, 2019).
 However, 65% of Vietnamese T&A companies undertake the cut-make-trim (CMT) production mode (Bidv, 2016).
 Under this mode, all input materials are provided by their clients, and firms only perform cutting, sewing and finishing products.
 Occasionally, the companies are allowed to purchase certain auxiliaries such as packing or thread but adhere to the clients’ strict criteria.
 Because of the simplicity, Vietnamese companies only receive processing fees (Virac, 2016).
 The reason an excessive number of companies are involved in CMT is that 97% of Vietnamese companies have small and medium sizes with limited knowledge in seeking the appropriate materials and with financial constraints (Ha, 2012).
 The next most popular production mode of Vietnamese T&A companies is free on board (FOB)/original equipment manufacturing (OEM).
 In other industries and other countries’ T&A industry, FOB/OEM is defined as a form of subcontracting in which a finished product is made in accordance with the requirements of the buyer (Hobday, 1994).
 However, in Vietnam, the FOB mode varies considerably depending on the actual contractual relationships between suppliers and purchasers and is divided into two categories: FOB1 (firms purchase raw materials from a group of suppliers designated by the clients) and FOB2 (firms receive the product’s designs from clients and are responsible for finding raw materials and producing finished products) (Virac, 2016).
 Currently, 20% and 10% of Vietnamese T&A companies are manufacturing under FOB1 and FOB2, respectively (Bidv, 2016).
 Obviously, FOB2 can result in a higher value for enterprises than FOB1 and CMT can; however, FOB2 continues to involve excessive processing.
 At a superior level to OEM/FOB is ODM, in which firms manage the majority of the product design process while sanctioning their clients’ firms to execute marketing functions.
 The highest level of manufacturing is currently OBM, wherein firms work extensively on their own brands by designing and making new products, conducting research and development on their products and production, and organizing sales and distribution (Hobday, 1994).
 Combined, only 5% of Vietnamese T&A companies undertake ODM and OBM tasks.
 Among these production modes, firms that can make their own decisions regarding supplier selection are those that undertake OBM, ODM, and FOB2 (Virac, 2016).
 At this point in time, to enjoy higher value add and higher profits, Vietnamese T&A companies are gradually moving their production from CMT and FOB1 to FOB2 and ODM (Chung Thuy, 2017).